tridactyl/tridactyl/readme.md

 -   How can I list the current bindings?

     `viewconfig nmaps` works OK, but Tridactyl commands won't work on the shown page for "security reasons".
 We'll eventually provide a better way.
 See [#98](https://github.com/tridactyl/tridactyl/issues/98).
+You can also look at `:bind ` completions and `:apropos `

 -   How can I know which mode I'm in/have a status line?